imkarin/rock-paper-scissors/readme.md

 To predict our user's gesture, use NumPy to reshape the way our image data is represented.
 Then we put the newly formatted image data in `model.predict`, which returns a number from 0 to 2.
 We map a gesture-category name to that number and print this category.
 Lastly, we use `cv2.imshow` to give us a pop-up with the output of the current frame.
 We're basically seeing a live video from our webcams.
 To stop the loop, press the 'q' button.

+## That's it!
-That's all the files for now!
+That's all for now!
 I hope this documentation was helpful and I will surely keep working on this project going forward.
 Thank you for reading!